Stop and search

 To help detect and prevent crime in the local community, the police have a legal right to stop and search people in public in certain circumstances.

-Police officers can search you or your vehicle if they have reasonable grounds to do so.
+Stop and search powers are police interventions to keep people safe.
+They are used to address drug offences, burglary, theft and terrorism.
+They allow police officers to search you or your vehicle if they have reasonable grounds to do so.
 They must use the search powers fairly, responsibly and with respect for people.

-The police are not allowed to stop and search just because of your religion, race, age, the way you look, or the clothes that you're wearing.
+The police are not allowed to stop and search just because of your religion, race, age, the way you look, or the clothes you're wearing.

 Who can stop and search you

 Any police officer can stop and search you.
 If they are not in uniform they must identify themselves before the search takes place.
 The stop and search action doesn't mean you're under arrest or that you’ve done something wrong.

 The reasons police can stop and search you

 - if there has been serious violence or disorder in the area

 - if police are looking for a suspect who fits your description